sungsoo-ahn/2025/_posts/2025-04-28-lost-in-prediction.md

 ***

-# Connecting the Dots: Testing Narratives' Effectiveness for Macroeconomic Forecasting
+# Connecting the Dots: Testing Narratives' Effectiveness for Macroeconomic Forecasting TODO: check english

 The previous two sections discussed the theory of Narrative Economics and our curated Twitter dataset, which holds narratives within them, and the distinction between macroeconomics and microeconomics, highlighting why it is interesting to research the theory at the macroeconomic level and what macroeconomic indicators we chose.